sgtlambda/johnnycache/readme.md

 Type: `function`

-A function that returns a promise for the file operation's completion
+A function that returns a promise for the file operation's completion.
+The promise will resolve into an instance of either `SavedToCache`, `RestoredToCache`, or (if the `awaitStore` option is set to false), `StoringResult`.

 #### options